AlaskaAirlines/WebCoreStyleSheets/README.md

 ## Peer Dependencies

-Orion Web Core Style Sheets has a project peer dependency on [Orion Design Tokens](https://github.com/AlaskaAirlines/OrionDesignTokens), as well as Sass and Style Dictionary.
-Orion Web Core Style Sheets is not a stand alone project, but is part of a specific dependency chain when building Orion based applications.
+WC Style Sheets has a project peer dependency on [Design Tokens](https://github.com/AlaskaAirlines/OrionDesignTokens), as well as Sass and Style Dictionary.
+WCSS is not a stand alone project, but is part of a specific dependency chain when building a Design System based applications.

 ## Dependencies

-When using OWCSS, there is a direct dependency on the `focus-visible` library.
-When using Orion Web Components, the inclusion of the `focus-visible` library is accounted for within the scope fo the component(s).
+When using WCSS, there is a direct dependency on the `focus-visible` library.
+When using Web Components, the inclusion of the `focus-visible` library is accounted for within the scope fo the component(s).
 With components, `focus-visible` is defined as a peer dependency.

-If the use of OWCSS is not specifically with a component, including the `focus-visible.min.js` file will be required within the scope of the project.
+If the use of WCSS is not specifically with a component, including the `focus-visible.min.js` file will be required within the scope of the project.
 For example, the JS may be added to the head of a project:

 ```html
 <script src="/node_modules/focus-visible/dist/focus-visible.min.js"></script>